Glossary of Data Science and Data Analytics

 Life cycle analysis is a tool used to assess the environmental impact of a product or service.
 Life cycle analysis looks at the entire life cycle of a product or service, from the raw materials used to produce it, to the waste generated after disposal.
 Life cycle analysis can be used to determine the most environmentally friendly way to produce a product or service.

-What is Hadoop?
+What is Cascading?

-What is Data Cleansing?
+What is Data Anonymization?

-What is Data Architecture?
+What is an Active Data Warehouse?

 OUR TESTIMONIALS